Frequently Asked Questions

 What is your student-to-teacher ratio?

 It varies.
-Check the current status under 'academics.'
 The goal is to have small class sizes, remembering that student tuition income goes directly to the faculty salaries, so it's an interesting balancing act.
 You can ask about a particular class.
 Compared to public schools, our class sizes are pretty small - which is a blessing for students.

 Do you accept international students?

 We exist to serve our church families and others in the Christian community who desire a Christian education.
 We're not opposed to students from other countries -- we are one of the most diversified schools around -- but we do not exist to provide an entry into American colleges; that is not our purpose.
 Would we accept an international student?
 Sure.
 But we would need to meet the student first.

 We are not telling you.
 (But we are very much for it.)

 The real question is: Do you have a hot lunch program?
 We don't.
 Students and teachers bring their lunch.
 The plan (when we move to our new facility) is to have a sandwich style lunch program.

 My child does not speak English.
 Is this OK?

 Students must speak English and also be able to go to the restroom on their own.
 (It's a low standard, but you have to start somewhere.)
 We have MANY non-native families at TBS, but we need to be able to give instructions and the student must be able to understand and follow instructions.